omeka-s-modules/StaticSiteExport/README.md

 interface, click on "Static Site Export" in the navigation, and click the "Export new static site" button.

-On this page you will configure the export by selecting a "Theme" and declaring whether to "Include private resources".
+On this page you will configure the export by entering a "Base URL", selecting a "Theme", and declaring whether to "Include private resources".

 - "Theme": select one of the available themes that will be appplied to your static site.